-On 24 June 2016, Facebook user Jeff Stern published the above-reproduced Facebook status update alongside three images of United Nations (UN) armored vehicles he’d purportedly spotted on that date along Interstate 81 (I-81) near Lexington, Virginia:
+On 24 June 2016, Facebook user Jeff Stern published a Facebook status update alongside three images of United Nations (UN) armored vehicles he'd purportedly spotted on that date along Interstate 81 (I-81) near Lexington, Virginia:

-The images and post were shared tens of thousands of times on Facebook, and they even inspired their own Daily Mail article pondering whether “the U.N. is preparing [to respond to] economic collapse in America.”
-The Daily Mail (a publication that seldom, if ever, allows the truth to stand in the way of a good story) apparently based their “reporting” on nothing more than some Facebook-posted photographs:
+The images and post were shared tens of thousands of times on Facebook, and they even inspired their own Daily Mail article pondering whether "the U.N. is preparing [to respond to] economic collapse in America."
+The Daily Mail (a publication that often does not allow the truth to stand in the way of a good story) apparently based their "reporting" on nothing more than some Facebook-posted photographs:

 Military U.N. vehicles have been spotted in Virginia, shocking motorists and sparking conspiracy theories.